 - You be badass.
 Hold your head high – you are now just as cool and beautiful as Sinead O’Connor, Natalie Portman, Megan Fox and Charlize Theron.

 Whether you have cancer or not, I hope this helped make the cancer chat a bit less awkward.
 Please share with your friends and let me know if I missed anything in the comments below.

-And if you want to help end cancer, check out my scarves.
+And if you want to help end cancer, check out our Bravery Co. scarves.
 They are for people who hate cancer – whether you have it or not.
-And 10% goes to finding a cure.
+And $2 from each scarf goes to finding a cure.

 Lots of love,